saminala/ocaml.org/data/pages/governance.md

 Users are the most important group and it includes the much wider community of anyone who interacts with OCaml.org in any way.
-This covers all web-visitors, package users and members of mailing lists.
+This covers all web-visitors, package users and members of <s>mailing lists</s>.
 Without Users, the Projects serve no purpose, so the impact of any major decisions on this group should be assessed.